waimea-Jmckinlay/200dtd-Saxton-suburb-teams/README.md

 - Setting validation rules for data entry

 The project demonstrates a number of **advanced digital media (web) techniques**:
-- Creating or customising scripts, code or presets
+- Creating or customising code
 - Using a combination of steps to manipulate or enhance elements
 - Using a third-party library
 - Using composite effects

-** EDIT THESE LISTS ABOVE TO MATCH YOUR PROJECT**